benshimonz/V1/README.md

 - Directly right of the aggregator: a blue/logical/red entity (not yellow/aggregated entity, nor quantifier)

-_**Q182:** Any phone owned by Lior Kogan, and the 3 phones with the largest cumulative call duration from it_
+_**Q182:** Any phone owned by Brandon Stark, and the 3 phones with the largest cumulative call duration from it_

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q182.png)